H. C. Cradock

 H.C.
-Cradock born Augusta Whiteford in 1863 was an English children's book writer.
+Cradock (born Augusta Whiteford, 1863) was an English children's book writer.

 Biography

 The daughter of a Church of England clergyman, she married Rev Henry Cowper Cradock, also a Church of England clergyman and took his initials as well as his surname as her pen name.
 Their only child, Aline Mary, named after her mother-in-law Aline, was born in 1905.

 Cradock died after suffering a stroke in Dorking on 15 October 1941.